 - Traditional tea-drinking nations were turning to coffee – significant growth potential linear of approximately 2% each year

-- Market of certifiable sustainable coffee is reaching its limits, yet demand for sustainably produced coffee is growing
+- Demand for sustainably produced coffee is growing

-- There are around 125 known species of coffee plants, known as Coffea, grown naturally between the Tropics of Cancer and Capricorn.
-The two main species used in the coffee industry are Arabica and Robusta.
-Arabica beans are milder than Robusta and require more labour-intensive production because of their vulnerability to pests and diseases3
+- The two main species used in the coffee industry are Arabica and Robusta.
+Arabica beans are milder than Robusta and require more labour-intensive production because of their vulnerability to pests and diseases.3

 - While Brazil is the largest coffee producing country in the world, accounting for 35% of the global coffee production (mainly Arabica producing),

 - Vietnam is the second largest coffee producer, accounting for 17% of the global coffee production (mainly Robusta producing)